BristechSRM/infrastructure/dataCenter/ansible/README.md

 password: isanopensecret
 ```

-AWS
+On AWS
 ========================

 You'll need a unix host to drive this.  "mgmt" will do.

-Create the AWS stack under cloudFormation
+Create the AWS stack under "cloudFormation"
-Make sure the private keys for ssh to the AWS Instances are available
+Make sure the private keys for ssh to the AWS Instances are available on your host
-Update the addresses in the env_TAG variables and inventory
+Update the locations and urls in the env_SRM variables and inventory

 Go!
 ========================

-Place the secrets files in /home/vagrant
+Place the secrets files in /home/vagrant (ubuntu on AWS)
 ------------------------
 Auth.secrets.config
 Comms.secrets.config